jakubjanczyk/enzyme-custom-wrappers/README.md

 # enzyme-custom-wrappers
-This is a small library mainly aiming at promoting and simplifying writing of integration tests using Enzyme library.
+This is a small library aiming at promoting and simplifying writing of integration tests using Enzyme library.
 As a name suggests, it let's you create your own wrappers for accessing components (or their elements) and to use it on top of pure Enzyme.

 ## Getting Started